African-American culture: African-American LGBT culture

 The Black LGBT community refers to the African-American (Black) population who are members of the LGBT community, as a community of marginalized individuals who are further marginalized within their own community.
 Surveys and research have shown that 80% of African Americans say gays and lesbians endure discrimination compared to the 61% of whites.
-Black members of the community are not only seen as "other" due to their race, but also due to their sexuality, so they always had to combat racism and homophobia.
+Black members of the community are seen as "other" due to their race and their sexuality, so they had to combat both racism and homophobia.

 Black LGBT first started to be visible during the Harlem Renaissance when a subculture of LGBTQ African-American artists and entertainers emerged.
 This included people like Alain Locke, Countee Cullen, Langston Hughes, Claude McKay, Wallace Thurman, Richard Bruce Nugent, Bessie Smith, Ma Rainey, Moms Mabley, Mabel Hampton, Alberta Hunter, and Gladys Bentley.
 Places like Savoy Ballroom and the Rockland Palace hosted drag-ball extravaganzas with prizes awarded for the best costumes.
 Langston Hughes depicted the balls as "spectacles of color".
 Historian George Chauncey, author of Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890–1940, wrote that during this period "perhaps nowhere were more men willing to venture out in public in drag than in Harlem".

-African-American population centers
+Population centers

 African-American neighborhoods are types of ethnic enclaves found in many cities in the United States.
 The formation of African-American neighborhoods is closely linked to the history of segregation in the United States, either through formal laws, or as a product of social norms.
 Despite this, African-American neighborhoods have played an important role in the development of nearly all aspects of both African-American culture and broader American culture.